 With that said, I have a post discussing the Ins and Outs of Visiting Walt Disney World at New Year’s.
 This post will actually help you outsmart the crowds, and it applies to both weeks, not just New Year’s (just disregard the New Year’s Eve-specific stuff if you’re visiting during Christmas week).

-Now, another note about Pop Warner.
+Backtracking a bit, let’s cover Pop Warner.
 (If you are a well behaved attendee of this event, I’d recommend skipping the sentences that follow.)
 This is a football and cheer championship event held at the ESPN Wild World of Sports every December.

 I realize I am painting with a very broad brush here.
 Think of it this way: have you ever voluntarily hung around a bunch of adolescent football players?
-What about cheerleaders?
+What about teenage cheerleaders?
 If you answered no to both questions, there’s probably a reason you haven’t…right?

 Well, as the saying goes, kids will be kids, and these kids are in large masses with minimal adult supervision.
-Expect rough-housing, questionably outfit choices, and general rambunctious behavior.
+Expect rough-housing, questionable outfit choices, and general rambunctious behavior.
 To compound matters, there tends to be insufficient or irresponsible chaperoning.
 Just about anyone who has been in line behind one of these groups or stayed adjacent to their hotel rooms can confirm this.

 If you are an attendee of these events and feel this is an unfair description of you, individually, it very well might be.
 Again, this is a generalization.
 Not every single individual in the group is going to be like this.